bitmark-inc/autonomy-apps/editorial/articles_content/Could this be the most influential AI artist ever_.md

 This article was originally published March 18, 2023.

-As you have probably noticed by now, I’ve been obsessing over AI art over the past month.
-So far, we’ve dived into different forms of [curated galleries](https://www.kaloh.xyz/p/market-analysis-braindrops) and [artists to watch](https://www.kaloh.xyz/p/keeping-pace-with-the-ai-art-movement).

 Today, we’ll learn about one of the most distinctive artists in the AI art space.

 ![](https://i.imgur.com/TfesQ2o.jpg)